act-rules/act-rules.github.io/_rules/element-marked-decorative-has-empty-name-46ca7f.md

 - This rule assumes that the applicable elements embed [non-text content][].
 If this is not the case, the rule may fails while [Success Criterion 1.1.1][sc111] is still satisfied because it is only concerned with [non-text content][].
 Note that the mismatch between [marking as decorative][marked as decorative] and providing an [accessible name][] is not necessarily an accessibility issue for text content, but is nonetheless bad practice and should be avoided.
 - This rule assumes that elements which are [marked as decorative][] are [pure decoration][].
 If this is not the case, this rule may fail while [Success Criterion 1.1.1][sc111] is still satisfied.
 Note that [marking as decorative][marked as decorative] an element which is not [pure decoration][] is not necessarily an accessibility issue but is nonetheless bad practice and should be avoided.
+- This rule assumes that `iframe` elements, and `math` elements from the [MathML namespace][], which are also [embedded content][], embed text content and thus are not applicable.
+When these elements are used to embed non-text content, then the rule may pass while [Success Criterion 1.1.1][sc111] is not satisfied.

 ## Accessibility Support